Dragon9804/ai-case-study/README.md

-# 3D data analysis and geometric search
+# 3D Data Analysis and Geometric Search

 ## Overview and Origin